ryardley/pdsl/packages/pdsl/README.md

 ### Complex object example

-Let's compare writing a complex predicate object by hand with using PDSL.
+Let's compare writing a complex predicate object by hand with using `pdsl`.

 What if we want to test to see if an input object satisfies a large number of predicate tests: